jts307/TinySearchEngine/crawler/IMPLEMENTATION.md

 #### add the new webpage to the bag of webpages to be crawled

 Then this new webpage is passed to `bag_insert` to be inserted into the bag of webpages to be visited.
+The loop continues until all webpages within `int maxDepth` are reached.

 ## Functions: